-My decision to attend Merrimack College was based primarily on the school’s commitment to providing all students with a plethora of opportunities to develop academically, spiritually, and philosophically as well as its emphasis on service to others.
+My decision to attend Merrimack College was based primarily on the school’s commitment to providing all students with a plethora of opportunities to develop academically, spiritually, and philosophically, as well as, its emphasis on service to others.
 The small New England, catholic campus atmosphere was also a major selling point.
 In a small school setting, the relationships that are established with classmates will endure well beyond graduation, many becoming lifelong friendships.
 I’ve found that you are able to make substantially more quality connections and create stronger bonds with classmates in a smaller school environment of 2500 students, versus in a larger school where you may be one in twenty thousand students.
-In addition, the liberal arts component of our school was very appealing to me.
+In addition, the liberal arts component of the school was very appealing to me.
 I believe the well-rounded education I’m receiving will assist in my pursuit of becoming an all-around person with knowledge in a broad range of subjects.
-The one thing I wish I was more careful with, though, especially at the beginning of my college career, was the realization that in terms of overall GPA, these “elective” classes are just as important.
-So be sure you’re just as focused on these classes as you are on your major courses.